 If in step 8 the Hosting CSE receives a 204 No Content response code from the SCEF, the Hosting CSE shall delete the <nwMonitoringReq> resource.
 Otherwise, the Hosting CSE shall not delete the <nwMonitoringReq> resource.

-Step 10 (Optional): The Hosting CSE returns response to the Originator.
+Step 10 (Optional): The Hosting CSE returns response to the Originator

 The Hosting CSE shall send a DELETE response back to the Originator.